Running Group Thaws Out

 More and more, street gangs are preying on runners because they’ve decimated their traditional targets, door-to-door salesmen and proselytizers.

-When the attack wedge advances, the point breaks up the gang, and the flanks push them aside to create a clear path.
+When the attack wedge advances, the point breaks up the gang, and the flanks push it aside to create a clear path.
 The only apparent weakness is assaults from the rear, however – knock, knock! – runners are fast!
 Gang members can’t begin to approach from the rear with their baggy pants halfway down their legs.

 The daunting Attack Wedge repels gangs in the toughest neighborhoods.